urestisandra/doa17-cartridge/LAB_3.md

 **Modify DOA17_Code_Deploy_Development Job**

-- Modify the parameters same as first job, but this time the first parameter default value should be empty:
+- Modify the parameters same as first job, but this time add new parameter and the first parameter default value should be empty:
 ```
 ...
 stringParam("AWS_REGION",'',"Default AWS Region")
+...
+stringParam("BUILD_ETAG",'',"Application Build eTAG")
 ...
 ```
 - Add the following code to the shell step: